-These are all thoughts we have from time to time and is completely normal but it is not a mindset you should keep and practice everyday.
+These are all thoughts we have from time to time and is completely normal, but it is not a mindset you should practice everyday.

 I want you to know this.
 You do not have to become what others want you to be, you need to become who YOU want to be.

 You are who you will be with for the rest of your life, there is no doubt about that.

 You wake up with yourself in the morning and you go to bed with yourself at night.